 The Republican party has a problem.
 The government shutdown seems to be helping the president in the polls.Simultaneously Republicans’ image is getting hammered, as an increasingly growing proportion of US voters blame them for the shutdown.Associated …

-This is a syndicated repost courtesy of Sober Look.
+This is a syndicated repost published with the permission of Sober Look.
 To view original, click here.
-Reposted with permission.
-The public is often amazed at Washington’s inability…
+Opinions herein are not those of the Wall Street…

 msnbc.com (blog)JPMorgan Drafts Republicans for Damage ControlBusinessWeekBy Robert Schmidt on June 12, 2012 As JPMorgan Chase & Co.
 (JPM) (JPM) began to plot its Washington damage control strategy in the wake of last month's $2 billion trading…